Document Type : Editorial

 Main Subjects

 Editorial: The Global Burden of Disease (GBD) study estimates 1.6 % of the deaths that occurred in 2019 to be caused by urological (including prostate, bladder, kidney, and testicular) cancers.
-On the other hand, GBD attributes 13.2 % of non-communicable deaths in 2019 to air pollution (1).
+On the other hand, GBD attributed 13.2 % of non-communicable deaths in 2019 to air pollution (1).
 The impact of air pollution on health outcomes such as cancers and cardiovascular incidence and mortality has been the topic of various studies (2, 3).
 However, the studied cancers mainly include lung (4), child (5), and breast (6).
-Despite outdoor air pollution being recognized as a human carcinogen (7), the increased risk of urological cancers due to outdoor air pollution have majorly been reported in occupational studies (8, 9).
+Despite outdoor air pollution being recognized as a human carcinogen (7), the increased risk of urological cancers due to outdoor air pollution has been reported in occupational studies (8, 9).
 Recently, some studies have been performed on urological cancers in the general population (10-12).
-Though, the significantly lower levels of air pollution in the general environments than the occupational ones have led to the scarcity of information on the air pollution-urological cancers association, in the general population.
+Though, the significantly lower levels of air pollution in the general environments than the occupational ones have led to the scarcity of information on the air pollution-urological cancers association in the general population.

 Conclusion: There is a need for studies with extensive follow-up periods while including a larger set of confounding variables.